Skip to content

 After you have cleared the cache, restart the browser as a fresh one.
 The Force Quit or Activity Monitor option can kill Safari’s background processes.

-Turn Off Extensions
+Method 6: Turn Off Browser Extensions

 2. Click on Safari from the menubar and select the Settings menu.